Ventilation Vs Exhaust Fans: What Is The Difference?

 What is a Ventilation Fan?

-In contrast to exhaust fans, ventilation fans are designed to circulate air within a building or specific zones.
+In contrast to exhaust fans, a ventilating fan or fresh air fan is designed to circulate and refresh indoor air.
+Instead of only pushing air out, it introduces fresh outdoor air and balances pressure between interior and exterior spaces.
 They work by bringing fresh outdoor air inside while expelling indoor air.
 This two-way airflow promotes overall air exchange and temperature regulation.

 How Does a Ventilation Fan Work?

-Ventilation fans utilize natural airflow dynamics and pressure differences between indoor and outdoor environments to create drafts.
+Ventilation fans utilize exhaust and intake airflow to move air in two directions—bringing in outdoor air while releasing stale indoor air.
+They may be part of larger exhaust ventilation systems or used independently in attics and factories.
 They can be installed in various locations such as attics or ducts to ensure even airflow throughout a building.

 Advantages of Ventilation Fans

-Temperature Regulation: They help maintain comfortable indoor temperatures by drawing in cooler outdoor air.
+• Temperature Regulation: They help maintain comfortable indoor climates.

 Disadvantages of Ventilation Fans